Macon Film Festival

 Perry Dogwood Festival

-Held in downtown Perry, this festival features arts and crafts, live entertainment, food, Perry Idol, a motorcycle poker ride and more. www.perrydogwoodfestival.com.
+Held in downtown Perry, this festival features arts and crafts, live entertainment, food, Dock Dogs, a 5K run and more. www.perrydogwoodfestival.com.

 A signature event of the Tubman African American Museum, this festival in downtown Macon celebrates African influences from around the world.
 There is music, poetry, dancing, artists and vendors. www.tubmanmuseum.com.